flux-framework/flux-core/doc/man1/flux-keygen.rst

    Set the certificate metadata ``name`` field.
 The value is logged when :man1:`flux-broker` authenticates a peer that presents this certificate.
    A cluster name might be appropriate here.
 Default: the local hostname.

+**--meta=KEY=VAL**
+   Set arbitrary certificate metadata.
+Multiple key-value pairs may be specified, separated by commas.
+This option may be specified multiple times.

 RESOURCES